thealexsada/thealexsada/README.md

-## 👋 Hi, I'm Alex Sada!
+## 👋 Hi, this is Alex

-I'm a passionate Computer Engineer with a deep interest in Marketing and the Healing Arts.
-As a tech enthusiast, I love exploring emerging technologies, programming languages, and no-code tools.
-My expertise lies in crafting SEO strategies, social media marketing, and email campaigns that deliver measurable results.
+I'm passionate about Computer Science.
+I love exploring emerging technologies, programming languages, and tools.

 ### 👀 What I'm Interested In:
 - Exploring emerging tech: AI, IoT, cloud computing, and more.
-- Creating innovative solutions through coding and no-code platforms.
+- Creating innovative solutions through coding platforms.
-- Teaching and guiding others in day-to-day software and healing arts.
+- Teaching and guiding others in day-to-day software and data science.

 ### 🌱 Currently Learning:
-- Advancing my knowledge in AI and machine learning.
+- Advancing my knowledge in AI and Data Science.
-- Exploring new marketing trends and tactics.
-- Diving deeper into holistic health practices.

 ### 💞 Looking to Collaborate On:
-- Open-source projects in tech and marketing domains.
+- Open-source projects in data science and warehousing.
-- Initiatives that promote wellness and personal growth.
-- Creative campaigns that drive positive impact.

 ### 📫 How to Reach Me:
 - 🌐 LinkedIn: [linkedin.com/in/thealexsada](https://linkedin.com/in/thealexsada)